GarfAbh/Master-Thesis/LOGBOOK.md

 # W2D3

 I make a deeper search about OpenTripPlanner.
 It's more about planning it's trip than having a really usable routing planification with multiple stops for vehicule.
 So we drop this tools and now i focus on making POC for the 2 other tool we decided to keep.

+Finally manage to get a working code.
+It create 1 vehicule and optimize it's routing between a starting point and an end point (both given) random generation of jobs (address).
+Still have to figure out some parameters that could be taken into acount.
+Also think about which parameters should be fixed or given at the execution.
+Create the script to make the whole execution automatic and then get the results properly outputed.
+When this is done repeat with Graphhopper and jsprit.
+Then make the comparison analysis

+Issue of the day was working with libcurl that is not that easy to understand.
+This lib was mandatory to make a random address generator for the testing.